flarnie/ghc_2014_notes/thurs/web_services_grow_refactor_rebuild.md

 **Neha Karajgikan (Square) answered:**

-> If we mess something up, customer impact is very large.
+> "If we mess something up, customer impact is very large.
 >
 > Rolling to production ...
 > If your feature is something significant